 Luther College is a residential college.
-All full-time students are required to live in college-owned housing unless married, of nontraditional age (23 years or older), or commuting from their legal guardians’ homes.
+All full-time students are required to live in college-owned housing unless married, 23 years of age by the first day of classes, or commuting from their legal guardians’ homes within 30 miles of campus.
 Off-campus living is limited and is permitted for students only when there is a shortage of rooms in college residence halls.
 Students must receive written permission to live off campus.

 Housing and Dining Contract